pulsetracker/BIOS6644_Spring_2024/Modules/Module_0/docs/GitHubConfig.md

 - [ ] Open the following page and select your operating system:
 [link](https://docs.github.com/en/get-started/getting-started-with-git/caching-your-github-credentials-in-git)
     - This will have you install a github-specific command line tool called gh
-- [ ] From your normal terminal, do
+- [ ] For Windows users, use powershell or cmd to do the following.
+For mac & linux, use the regular terminal
 ```bash
 gh auth login
 ```